Mango Habanero Chili from Valley Food Storage- Product Review

 - Mango Habanero Chili

 - Freeze Dried Sweet Corn

-Disclosure: I received this product free to review for Valley Food Storage and I earn a small commission from the sale of this product.
-However, I am sharing my honest opinion of the product and would not recommend this product if I did not feel it was high quality.
+Disclosure: I received this product free to review for Valley Food Storage and I earn a commission from the sale of this product.
+However, I am sharing my honest opinion of the product.

 Mango Habanero Chili

 I love chili.
 It’s one of my favorite meals, especially in cold weather!
 So I was looking forward to trying the Mango Habanero Chili from Valley Food Storage.
 I read the directions, opened the package, and made 3 servings so that each member of my family could taste test a bowl of chili for lunch.
 The following takeaway is based on all three of our opinions.